fkheinstein204/SaaSForge/docs/srs-boilerplate-saas.md

 20. The system shall detect refresh token reuse and revoke the corresponding session and any tokens minted after the compromised point.
 21. The system shall support token rotation with grace periods and blacklist revoked tokens in Redis until expiry.
-22. The system shall validate JWT tokens on every request by checking: signature validity, expiration, audience, issuer, and Redis blacklist status.
+22. The system shall validate JWT tokens on every request by checking: signature validity, expiration, audience, issuer, and Redis blacklist status; explicitly whitelist RS256 algorithm only and reject tokens with any other algorithm including unsigned tokens (alg: none) to prevent algorithm confusion attacks.
 23. The system shall support JWT key rotation with a grace period (24 hours) where both old and new public keys are accepted.

 #### A-8 Service-to-Service Authentication